 It’s the podiatrist who carries out the Nail Surgery.
 It’s a common procedure to remove a part or all of an ingrowing nail or problematic nail.
 The procedure in medical terms is called partial or total nail avulsion.
 We treat infected nails, ingrown toenails, thick, distorted or damaged nails that are generally causing pain and have not responded to conservative treatment include.
 A chemical called phenol is usually used to stop the ingrown toenail from returning.
 Our team completes ingrown toenail surgery procedures regularly and have a special interest in performing them at our clinic.

 Certainly, we strive for the highest quality care and satisfaction for our patients.
-Therefore, we offer a satisfaction guarantee on all our orthotic products.
+Therefore, we offer a satisfaction guarantee on all our treatment and orthotic products.
 This is because we are confident that you will get outstanding outcomes with our therapy, devices and prescriptions.